 Laura is known to have a gentle, patient and understanding manner with clients and witnesses.
 She regularly is briefed to represent those who have their own challenges including those who are suffering from significant mental health difficulties.
 Laura’s Court manner is such that she affords trust and respect from the Judges who know Laura can be relied upon to present her case carefully, thoroughly, properly and with a persuasive turn of phrase.
-Laura’s passion is to ensure that her clients cases are presented in the best possible way and to ensure the best outcome for each and every one.
+Laura ensures every client’s case, no matter how big or small, is presented in the best possible way and to ensure the best outcome for each and every one.
 Every client’s case is given the personal touch as everybody’s case is individual and unique and Laura appreciates how significant Court cases are in the lives of her clients.

 Notable Cases